p-ragudo/TrackFlow/README.md

 # TrackFlow
-## A simple template-based expense tracker that saves to a Google sheet for easy data analytics
-## With expense templates, user can add an expense just by tapping it, making everyday recurring expenses easy to track!
+## A simple template-based expense tracker that saves to a Google sheet for easy data analytics.
+With expense templates, user can add an expense just by tapping it, making everyday recurring expenses easy to track!

 ### Expense Tracker Features
 - Expense templates with groups for convenient tracking and grouping